 - The Witchblade review starts with JO remembering he has a job interview but has no clean laundry other than a Black Lantern shirt.
 What does he do, you may ask?
-He goes absolutely naked, with a picture of a cat censoring her.
+He goes absolutely naked, with a picture of a cat censoring him.

 JO: My god, if I can't make a good impression, at least I'll make a lasting one!

 JO:Have you seen some of the stuff that I like?(Cue the cookie "eating" scene from Ouran High School Host Club)JO: Mmm, me gusta!